Jokic’s latest triple-double leads Nuggets past Grizzlies

 Grizzlies: F Desmond Bane missed his 17th straight game with a sprained big toe on his right foot. … Jaren Jackson Jr. had three blocks in his first nine minutes and finished with five, three shy of his career best set Dec.
 12 against Atlanta.

-Nuggets: Coach Michael Malone said Michael Porter Jr. is increasing his workload while rehabbing a heel injury and could return Friday against Portland or Sunday against Phoenix. … Jamal Murray (sore left knee) was inactive.
-Christian Braun finished with 13 points in his first career start in place of Murray. … Hall of Fame QB Peyton Manning and former wide receiver Emmanuel Sanders sat courtside.
+Nuggets: Malone said Michael Porter Jr. is increasing his workload while rehabbing a heel injury and could return Friday against Portland or Sunday against Phoenix. … Jamal Murray (sore left knee) was inactive. … Hall of Fame QB Peyton Manning and former wide receiver Emmanuel Sanders sat courtside.
 Both played on the Denver Broncos’ Super Bowl 50 title team.

 UP NEXT